mikelew42/coffee/README.md

 The best way to make sense of this is to check the tests, although they're probably a little confusing.

 Please excuse the crude nature of this repo, I've been hesitant to publish it, and all of this documentation stuff is new to me.  **Today, August 13th, is my birthday.
-If you want to do me a favor, try to install this and let me know how it goes!**
+If you want to do me a favor, try to install this and let me know how it goes!**  This is a 3 year work in progress, and today is the first day I've tried to get feedback on it.
+I realize it has a long way to go...

 ### Installation